KegangWangCCNU/PhysRecorder/README.md

 A tool for recording high availability rPPG datasets.

 ## Setup
 First, you need to run Contec SpO2 Assistant and connect to the device via HID (currently not supporting devices with COM ports).
-When the SpO2 Assistant displays waveforms, PhysRecorder can synchronize and read waveform data.
+When the SpO2 Assistant displays waveforms, PhysRecorder can Synchronously read waveform data.

 ![image](https://github.com/KegangWangCCNU/PICS/blob/main/Contec%20CMS50E.jpg)